HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 Mark that falls wholly or partially inside a [contest option position](#contest-option-position).

-## <a name="Extensible-Markup-Language"></a>Extensible Markup Language
+## <a name="eXtensible-markup-language"></a>eXtensible markup language
 A text-based language used to organize and present information on the World Wide Web.

+Synonyms: `XML`
 ## <a name="extraneous-mark"></a>extraneous mark
 A mark on a [paper ballot](#paper-ballot) that appears to be unrelated to the act of indicating a [voter](#voter)'s selection.
-Examples include: a mark made unintentionally by a voter that is obviously not related to making a selection; a hesitation mark, a dot within or outside of the target area made by resting a pen or pencil on the [ballot](#ballot); written notes or identifying information not related to indication of the voter's selection; or printing defects.
+Examples include: a mark made unintentionally by a voter that is obviously not related to making a selection; a hesitation mark, a dot within or outside of the [contest option position](#contest-option-position) made by resting a pen or pencil on the [ballot](#ballot); written notes or identifying information not related to indication of the voter's selection; or printing defects.

 Synonyms: `inadvertent mark`, `random mark`, `stray mark`